 Commonly known as IVF, in-vitro fertilisation is one of several techniques designed to help people with fertility issues to conceive.
 During IVF, sperm is put into the woman’s eggs in a laboratory to produce embryos.
 In vitro means ‘in glass’, which is why IVF is also sometimes called a ‘test tube baby’ procedure.

-the eggs and sperm, which your partner produced on the day of egg collection, are placed together in a laboratory dish to allow fertilisation and embryo growth to happen.
+The eggs and sperm, either from your partner or if using frozen/ donor sperm, is prepared and placed together in a laboratory dish to allow fertilisation and embryo growth to happen.

 The embryo is placed in your uterus – usually on the second, third or the fifth day after egg collection, when the fertilised egg has divided and contains two to eight cells.
 A day-five transfer is known as blastocyst transfer.